 HOW TO SPOT A SKIMMER

 Skimmers are designed to look just like the card reader itself to trick customers.
-Since they fit right over the original credit card reader, they need to be the same size, color, and work the same way.
+Since they fit right over the original credit card reader, they need to be the same size, and color and work the same way.
 For these reasons, it can be difficult to know if there is a skimmer.
 However, there are things to look for.
 Since skimmers fit over the card reader, they are usually loose.
 A good way to test is if you can wiggle the card reader, it is probably a skimmer.
 If you are at a gas station, look around at the other pumps and make sure the card reader looks the same as the other pumps.
 Gas stations also put stickers on the side of their card readers and if tampered with the sticker will say “VOID”.

 WHAT TO DO IF YOU SPOT ONE

 If you spot a skimmer do not swipe your card!
 If you are at a gas station, let the employees know so they can take the pump out of commission and inform the police.
 For ATMs, call the bank that services the ATM and let them know.
 This will not only save you but countless other people who would have used that ATM.